triplea-game/triplea/maps/small_front_meuse/README.md

 ### Supply road cuts

-Roads are a strict subset of movement edges: 43 of 67.
+Roads are a strict subset of movement edges: 44 of 67.
 The borders Vielsalm-Durbuy, Hotton-Marche and Libramont-Neufchateau remain legal movement edges, but no longer carry supply.
-Removing these three cross-links turns the central plateau roads into a vulnerable trunk without creating any static road-network dead ends.
-A spearhead can still manoeuvre off-road, but holding one road hub can now isolate a meaningful pocket.
+La Roche-Marche provides an indirect second route across the central plateau, so losing Hotton, Nassogne or Neufchateau alone cannot divide the entire road network.
+A spearhead can still manoeuvre off-road, and coordinated control of several road hubs can isolate a meaningful pocket without making one central territory an automatic half-map cutoff.

 ## Victory scoring